What is Bloatware and How to Remove It

 6. Click Uninstall.

-You can also consider doing a Fresh Restart.
-It will reset your PC while keeping your personal data and most Windows settings intact.
-This can be helpful to remove bloatware because it gives you the option to not restore pre-installed apps.
+You can also consider a Fresh Restart.
+This function will reset your PC while keeping your personal data and most Windows settings intact.
+A Fresh Restart can help remove bloatware because it allows you not to restore preinstalled apps.

 Here is how to do a Fresh Restart: